outrera/philtroy/README.md

 Philemon Troy and the Student Body Pageant is a point´n´click adventure/dating game in the vein of Leisure suit Larry.
 The version on GitHub will be censored to comply with TOS, the code and functionality will be the same as the full version.

+Disclaimer: THIS IS A VERY BAREBONES GAME FRAMEWORK RIGHT NOW.
+DON`T DOWNLOAD THIS EXPECTING A GAME ANYWHERE NEAR COMPLETION.
+It´s basically a cube gliding around on a board, talking to other cubes :) I will take two weeks off in september, and then I will work on graphics, until then, the code might still be interesting to you, if you want to make the same type of game.

 Will not work on Godot 3.0!
 Tested and playing fine with 2.3 and 2.4 beta.

 TODO next: